The Unemployment Rate

 Demand for Skills

 Certain skills are in increasingly high demand.
 Within the technology sector senior software applications developers, particularly in Java and .NET, are in great demand, as well as network and security experts, system administrators, web developers, business analysts, and IT project managers.
-People with a combination of ICT and business and language skills, are also in demand.
+People with a combination of ICT and business and language skills are also in demand.
 Within the pharmaceutical, biotechnology and medical device industries there is strong demand for core science and engineering skills.
-The government has taken a number of important steps, in conjunction with third level institutes and private industry, to ensure that there is a sufficient supply of skilled labour in these critical sectors in the medium and long term.
-There has been an important, and necessary increase in the number of students taking STEM related qualifications, and the majority of these graduates will find employment in industry upon graduation.
+The government has taken a number of important steps, in conjunction with third-level institutes and private industry, to ensure that there is a sufficient supply of skilled labour in these critical sectors in the medium and long term.
+There has been an important, and necessary increase in the number of students taking STEM-related qualifications, and the majority of these graduates will find employment in the industry upon graduation.